lf-lang/embedded-lab/README.md

 Checkout this branch and build the lfc tool or download the tool release [here]().

 After, run the setup script from the root directory.
-This will populate the sdk submodule and build the picoprobe.uf2 used for debugging the robot.
+This will populate a directory ./pico/ with all raspberry pi pico related dependencies and will build a few simple examples for getting started. script [source](https://github.com/michaelstoops/pico-setup/tree/master)
 ```
 platform/pico_setup.sh
 ```